Heliostat in der Sonne

 PV-eCarPort

-Digitalised photovoltaic energy CarPort for large-scale car parks
+Digitalised photovoltaic energy CarPort for large car parks

-A significant share of today's greenhouse gases and air pollutants is emitted by the transportation sector.
-Electric mobility represents a promising opportunity for the sustainable and environmentally friendly transformation of road transport: Electric vehicles produce fewer pollutants and CO2 emissions compared to combustion engines.
-If the required electricity is provided by renewable energies, this effect will be significantly enhanced.
-With the increasing expansion of electromobility, the demand for regeneratively generated power as well as nationwide charging infrastructure and smart solutions for easing the burden on the power grids is also rising.
+A significant proportion of today's greenhouse gases and air pollutants are emitted by the transport sector.
+Electromobility represents a promising opportunity for the sustainable and environmentally friendly transformation of road transport: Electric vehicles produce fewer pollutants and CO2 emissions compared to combustion engines.
+This effect is significantly enhanced if the required electricity is provided by renewable energies.
+With the increasing expansion of electromobility, the demand for electricity generated from renewable sources as well as a nationwide charging infrastructure and smart solutions for relieving the load on the electricity grids is also increasing.

-In the PVeCarport project, the Solar-Institute Jülich is developing a digitalised photovoltaic energy carport system for large-scale car parks.
-The system consists of a PV carport system, several charging columns as well as stationary and mobile battery storage units.
-The development work focuses on the networking of the subsystems and creating a digital solution for the control and energy management of the system.
-This will allow the system to be used not only as a solar charging station for charging e-vehicles, but also as a virtual power station for providing control energy.
+In the PVeCarport project, the Solar Institute Jülich is developing a digitalised photovoltaic energy carport system for large-scale parking spaces.
+The system consists of a PV carport enclosure, several charging stations and stationary and mobile battery storage units.
+The focus of the development work is on networking the subsystems and developing a digital solution for controlling and managing the enclosure's energy.
+This means that the enclosure can be used not only as a solar charging station for charging electric vehicles, but also as a virtual power plant for providing balancing energy.

-In addition, the individual wishes of the vehicle owners, such as the parking duration or desired charging capacity, are to be incorporated into the system control via a mobile application programme (app).
-This, in turn, will make it possible to charge the e-vehicles in a flexible and cost-effective manner.
+In addition, the individual wishes of the vehicle owner, such as the parking duration or desired charging capacity, are to be incorporated into the system control via a mobile application programme (app).
+This in turn enables flexible and cost-effective charging of electric vehicles.

 Qanat

-Water quality improvement with the help of a solar desalination plant
+Improving water quality with the help of a solar desalination system

 The aim is to improve the quality of drinking water in rural regions of Morocco.
-The project will implement an environmentally friendly and ecological water resource management of Morocco through renewable energy.
+The project realises an environmentally friendly and ecological water resource management of Morocco through renewable energies.

-At the end of the project, a solar demonstration plant for water desalination will be installed and put into service near Oujda, Morocco, providing clean water with high drinking water quality for the local population.
-The intended goal is to offer the technology, which has been fully developed and thoroughly tested by the Solar-Institute Jülich, primarily on the Moroccan market at favourable prices.
+At the end of the project, a solar demonstration plant for water desalination will be installed and put into operation near Oujda, Morocco, thus providing clean water of high drinking water quality for the local population.
+The aim is to offer the technology, which has been perfected and thoroughly tested by the Solar Institute Jülich, primarily on the Moroccan market at favourable prices.

-Within the framework of the project, scientific analyses will be carried out with regard to the cost-benefit ratio of this technology.
-Based on this, new innovative designs will be developed and system simulations will be carried out for further optimisation.
+As part of the project, scientific analyses will be carried out with regard to the price-performance ratio of the technology.
+Based on this, new innovative designs will be developed and system simulations carried out for further optimisation.
 A prototype will then be built and extensively tested.

 • Mohamed Premier University (MPU)